“Why do they have mirrors in hair salons?” wailed my husband yesterday after his monthly visit for a cut.

 Mirrors create anxiety

-I dug deeper to find our aversion to mirrors and our reflection isn’t just down to vanity.
+Did you know our dislike of mirrors and our reflection isn’t just down to vanity?

-Researchers at the London Institute of Psychiatry report that staring at yourself in the mirror does more psychological harm than good.
+Researchers at the London Institute of Psychiatry found that staring at yourself in the mirror does more psychological harm than good.

 Their study reveals volunteers who gazed at their reflections for up to ten minutes at a time gradually became more and more anxious and depressed about their looks – even if they were perfectly happy with them to start with.